Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

     test room and this list item.
   * 2021-09-09: It's brought to my attention that URL previews exist on Element iOS!
 It's 23.15 in Finland so I only strikethrough this issue.
+  * 2022-01-10: I am told that [Synapse is not a reference homeserver implementation since 2021-10-06](https://github.com/matrix-org/synapse/pull/10971#event-5418418970) so I have strikethrouged that and changed it to "by the matrix.org team".
+    * Typing this it looks like this blogpost predates the demote of Synapse, but I wish to stay up-to-date with this post.